 Why offering too much annual leave might not be a good thing

 You’ve probably read about startups who offer their employees as many days of annual leave as they like.
-Indeed, some corporate firms have even started offering the same policy.
+Indeed some corporate firms have even started offering the same policy.

 But even the biggest crouton lover or coffee drinker in the world would probably admit there’s only so many visits to the salad bar or as many cups of joe they can handle.

-For as cool as this perk may sound, it doesn’t come without its issues - for both employer and employee.
+For as cool as this perk may sound it doesn’t come without its issues - for both employer and employee.

-For you as an employer or someone working in human resources for small businesses, you might find the admin of dealing with non-stop vacation requests unwieldy.
+For you as an employer or someone working in human resources for small businesses you might find the admin of dealing with non-stop vacation requests unwieldy.

-For your employees, while they may jump at the mention of ‘all-you-can-eat’ annual leave, the issue is that it starts to pile on the pressure.
+For your employees while they may jump at the mention of ‘all-you-can-eat’ annual leave the issue is that it starts to pile on the pressure.

 You may have worked in one of those offices that operated on a ‘sort of flexi time’.
-You come in at 9am, you can leave at 5pm.
+You come in at 9am you can leave at 5pm.
 You come in at a quarter past and you leave accordingly.

-And you’re probably left somewhere in between - not wanting to be seen ‘leaving early’ - even if you’ve finished your working day, but not wanting to add an hour of unpaid work onto the end of your working day through guilt because someone else shows no sign of logging off at 7.30pm.
+And you’re probably left somewhere in between - not wanting to be seen ‘leaving early’ - even if you’ve finished your working day but not wanting to add an hour of unpaid work onto the end of your working day through guilt because someone else shows no sign of logging off at 7.30pm.

-When there’s no set definition for a policy it can cause issues, pressure and resentment among staff and colleagues.
+When there’s no set definition for a policy it can cause issues pressure and resentment among staff and colleagues.
 And the same can be said for unlimited annual leave.
 How much do you take?

 Do you want to look like the model employee and only take seven days a year (cutting your own nose off to spite your face…) or do you instead plump for a cool two months out of every twelve and risk taking the title for the company’s biggest slacker - even if you’re not technically doing anything wrong?

-As an employer or HR department, you are leaving yourself open to exploitation while at the other end of the scale, your people are at risk of exhaustion because they’re too afraid to take enough time off.
+As an employer or HR department you are leaving yourself open to exploitation while at the other end of the scale your people are at risk of exhaustion because they’re too afraid to take enough time off.

 It doesn’t take a rocket scientist to work out that employees who feel trusted and respected by their employer are more likely to be more engaged and therefore less likely to seek employment elsewhere.

-And of course, an employee who has enough time off, whether to deal with personal issues, take a vacation, take maternity or paternity leave, or to just chill at home is going to be less stressed, and more productive and creative when they are at work.
+And of course an employee who has enough time off whether to deal with personal issues take a vacation take maternity or paternity leave or to just chill at home is going to be less stressed and more productive and creative when they are at work.

-And as we’ve mentioned, if your annual leave is generous (but fair and stipulated) and above the statutory government mandated leave it can be an attractive carrot to be used in recruitment.
+And as we’ve mentioned if your annual leave is generous (but fair and stipulated) and above the statutory government mandated leave it can be an attractive carrot to be used in recruitment.